-Just pick a pattern stitch and a yarn you'd like to use, make a gauge swatch and use that to determine how many stitches you need to make a blanket the size you want.
+Just pick a pattern to stitch and a yarn you'd like to use, make a gauge swatch, and use that to determine how many stitches you need to make a blanket the size you want.

 But what size do you want?
-Different countries have different standards for the size of mattresses, and blankets designed to go on beds tend to be significantly bigger than the bed they are going on, so there's room for tucking and for a little bit of blanket to hang over the sides of the bed.
+Different countries have different standards for the size of mattresses.
+Blankets designed to go on beds tend to be significantly bigger than the bed they are going on, so there's room for tucking and for a little bit of blanket to hang over the sides of the bed.